openstack-archive/tricircle/specs/newton/cross-neutron-l2-networking.rst

 **Local Network Implementation**

 For Local Network, L2GW is not required.
-In this scenario, no cross pod L2/L3 networking is required.
+In this scenario, no cross Neutron L2/L3 networking is required.

 A user creates network ``Net1`` with single AZ1 in az_hint, the Tricircle plugin